swashata/wp-webpack-script/packages/babel-preset-base/README.md

 # `@wpackio/babel-preset-base`

-This is the default base babel preset to include in non-react projects.
-It is based on `@babel/preset-env` and includes some [`stage-3`](https://github.com/babel/babel/blob/master/packages/babel-preset-stage-3/README.md) plugins.
+This is the default base babel preset to include in projects.
+It is based on `@babel/preset-env`, `@babel/preset-react` and includes some [`stage-3`](https://github.com/babel/babel/blob/master/packages/babel-preset-stage-3/README.md) plugins.

 ## Installation